Niue: Flora and fauna

 Niue is part of the Tongan tropical moist forests terrestrial ecoregion.
 The island is home to approximately 60 native or pre-European plants, and approximately 160 naturalised flowering plant species.
 Compared to other Polynesian islands, Niue has sparse documentation for what plants were traditionally found on the island (almost no records are found between the documentation by James Cook's crew in 1774, and Truman G. Yuncker's botanical survey of the island in 1940).

-The Huvalu Forest Conservation Area is a 5,400 ha site on the eastern side of the island.
+The Huvalu Forest Conservation Area is a 5,400 hectare (20 sq. mi.) site on the eastern side of the island.
 It was established in 1992 and protects the largest area of primary forest in Niue.
 It has been designated an Important Bird Area (IBA) by BirdLife International because it supports populations of crimson-crowned fruit doves, blue-crowned lorikeets, Polynesian trillers and Polynesian starlings.